bvbohnen/x4-projects/extensions/sn_mod_support_apis/documentation/Named_Pipes_API.md

   Parameters:
   * Actions_On_Reload
-    - Library of actions to take when reloading after a pipe disconnect, savegame reload, ui reload, as well as initial creation.
+    - Library of actions to perform when reloading after a pipe disconnect, savegame reload, ui reload, as well as initial creation.
     - Should set attributes: Pipe_Name, and optionally DebugChance.
     - May add other variables to the library instance, if desired.
   * Actions_On_Connect
-    - Optional library of actions to take upon connecting to the server.
+    - Optional library of actions to perform upon connecting to the server.
     - May signal $Start_Reading to begin passive reading of the pipe.
   * Actions_On_Read
-    - Optional library of actions to take when reading a message from the server.
+    - Optional library of actions to perform when reading a message from the server.
     - The message will be in event.param.

   Attributes (write these in Actions_On_Reload):